-- Where applicable, this section provides details on distinctive features such as: - where in the structure above a professional/placement year fits in and how it may affect progression - any restrictions regarding the availability of elective modules where in the programme structure students must make a choice of pathway/route
+- Where applicable, this section provides details on distinctive features such as: - where in the structure above a professional/placement year fits in and how it may affect progression - any restrictions regarding the availability of elective modules - where in the programme structure students must make a choice of pathway/route - Additional considerations for apprenticeships: - how the delivery of the academic award fits in with the wider apprenticeship - the integration of the 'on the job' and 'off the job' training - how the academic award fits within the assessment of the apprenticeship.

-This programme offers students a wide range of learning opportunities that provide a broad overview of the vast number of employment and career opportunities available in travel and tourism industries.
+This programme offers students a wide range of learning opportunities that provide a broad overview of the vast number of employment and career opportunities available in the airport and airline industries.
 Students are supported to explore a range of career opportunities and identify a future career pathway or progress to a top-up degree.